ParallelMaths/parallel/pages/8-06-worlds-greatest-thief.md

 Apollo Robbins is the world’s greatest thief, because he is the most incredible pickpocket that you will ever see.
 Fortunately, he steals only for entertainment.

 When you watch this clip, bear in mind that Apollo Robbins has spent years studying and practicing pickpocketing in order to reach his level of immense skill.
 It is the same with anything, including mathematics – if you put in the effort, practice and concentration, then you can be a really good mathematician.
-Nothing worthwhile is ever easy.
+True mastery of a discipline is never easy.

 You will probably have to watch clip two or three times to appreciate all of Apollo Robbins’s clever manoeuvres.